-As passed by the General Assembly, HB 642/SB 542 would legalize, regulate, and tax cannabis sales for adults in Virginia with a focus on restorative justice, economic equity, and public health.
+As passed by the General Assembly, HB 642/SB 542 would have legalized, regulated, and taxed cannabis sales for adults in Virginia with a focus on restorative justice, economic equity, and public health.
 Gov. Spanberger requested a rewrite, which the legislature rejected.
-She can now veto the bill as passed by the legislature, or let it become law.
-Adults’ possession and cultivation were legalized in 2021.
+The governor then vetoed the bill as passed by the General Assembly.

 Personal Possession and Production Changes

-Increases the possession limit for adults 21 and older from one ounce to 2.5 ounces.
+Increases the possession limit for adults 21 and older from one ounce to two ounces.

 Licensing and Regulations